Balbonie/Lost-Found-IT/README.md

 # Lost-Found-IT
 UST-IICS Lost/Found IT Native Android Application

-Created By Joseph Lawrence B. Sobong and Luigi Hatol
+Created By Joseph Lawrence B. Sobong

 Please handle it with care.
 HAHAHA :)